-Ten-minute farce in which Honoria, who has gone into labor but she’s about to lose a 300-million-dollar real estate deal.
+Ten-minute farce in which Honoria, who has gone into labor, is about to lose a 300-million-dollar real estate deal.
 If she could only get back to the office!
 In this madcap delivery-room farce, everyone has their own interest–wife, husband, midwife, donut delivery guy, demigod–until the baby cops on to the madness…and makes a surprising maneuver.
-Ten minutes.
+Produced by Secret Theatre, NYC, 2020.

 Phil Rizzuto Gives Parenting Advice

+Ten-minute comedy.
 After a fly ball knocks him unconscious, Vinny meets the ghost of Phil Rizzuto, who gives him some advice on how to connect with his teenage daughter.
 Produced by Mile Square Theatre, Hoboken NJ 2019.

 Mother and Daughter

 Ten-minute horrifying contemporary fable about obesity, shaming, and giving up.